The three turbulent centuries of history of the Royal Grand Cross of Carlos III that Pablo Iglesias has received

 Grand Cross Order Carlos III

-When Grimaldi found out about this proposal, he dissuaded the King from approving the plans of this general, as he had another project in mind: that of creating an Order of the Immaculate Conception, in imitation of that of the French Saint-Esprit – in which Grimaldi himself had been solemnly received in 1763 – to reward good servants of the Crown.
-Carlos III was enthusiastic about an order linked to the Immaculate Conception due to his personal devotion to this Virgin, his general fondness for chivalric orders and because the project precisely coincided with a happy family event, the birthday of his grandson. the Infant Carlos Clemente, which served as the last excuse to establish it.
+When Grimaldi found out regarding this proposal, he dissuaded the King from approving the plans of this general, as he had another project in mind: that of creating an Order of the Immaculate Conception, in imitation of that of the French Saint-Esprit – in which Grimaldi himself had been solemnly received in 1763 – to reward good servants of the Crown.
+Carlos III was enthusiastic regarding an order linked to the Immaculate Conception due to his personal devotion to this Virgin, his general fondness for chivalric orders and because the project precisely coincided with a happy family event, the birthday of his grandson. the Infant Carlos Clemente, which served as the last excuse to establish it.

 Pope Clement XIV, on February 21, 1772, granted religious benefits to the order by means of a bull, both to it and to its members.